781flyingdutchman/background_downloader/README.md

 Monitor progress by passing an `onProgress` listener, and monitor detailed status updates by passing an `onStatus` listener to the `download` call.
 Alternatively, monitor tasks centrally using an [event listener](#using-an-event-listener) or [callbacks](#using-callbacks) and call `enqueue` to start the task.

-Optionally, keep track of task status and progress in persistent storage.
+Optionally, keep track of task status and progress in a persistent [database](#using-the-database-to-track-tasks).

 To upload a file, create an [UploadTask](https://pub.dev/documentation/background_downloader/latest/background_downloader/UploadTask-class.html) and call `upload`.
 To make a regular [server request](#server-requests), create a [Request](https://pub.dev/documentation/background_downloader/latest/background_downloader/Request-class.html) and call `request`.